What is serverless architecture?

 Serverless architecture offers a wide range of benefits that make it an attractive choice for many applications and use cases.
 The most compelling advantages are:

-Automatic scaling: Serverless platforms automatically scale resources up or down based on the incoming workload.
+Automatic scaling: Serverless architecture platforms automatically scale resources up or down based on the incoming workload.
 This ensures that your application can handle varying levels of traffic, providing high availability and performance without manual intervention.

 Cost-efficiency: With serverless, you only pay for the actual compute resources used during function execution.
 There are no costs associated with idle time, making it cost-effective, particularly for workloads with unpredictable or sporadic traffic.